jumpToMain

 For static applications or for micro movements, it cannot always be presumed that the run-in process has been completed.
 The conductivity also depends on the specific compression.
 In the initial state of the plain bearing, higher surface resistances must therefore be expected.

-KS PERMAGLIDE® P1 materials can fundamentally be classified in the group of anti-static materials (ESD) (electrical surface resistance < 1012 Ω).
-Following the run-in of a KS PERMAGLIDE® plain bearing, metallic frictional contact is generally created with the bronze layer so that the surface resistance is moved into the range of megaohms (106 Ω) up to kiloohms (103 Ω), and becomes electrically conductive or electrically conducting.
-Due to the elemental lead in the solid lubricant, the KS PERMAGLIDE® P10 and P11 materials tend to have better electrical conductivity than the unleaded KS PERMAGLIDE® materials such as P14.
+PERMAGLIDE® P1 materials can fundamentally be classified in the group of anti-static materials (ESD) (electrical surface resistance < 1012 Ω).
+Following the run-in of a PERMAGLIDE® plain bearing, metallic frictional contact is generally created with the bronze layer so that the surface resistance is moved into the range of megaohms (106 Ω) up to kiloohms (103 Ω), and becomes electrically conductive or electrically conducting.
+Due to the elemental lead in the solid lubricant, the PERMAGLIDE® P10 and P11 materials tend to have better electrical conductivity than the unleaded PERMAGLIDE® materials such as P14.

-KS PERMAGLIDE® P2 Materials
+PERMAGLIDE® P2 Materials

-The KS PERMAGLIDE® P2 materials do not provide any electrically conducting characteristics.
+The PERMAGLIDE® P2 materials do not provide any electrically conducting characteristics.
 Due to the structure, the metals in the material are shielded from the interacting sliding partner by a thick polymer sliding layer.
-KS PERMAGLIDE® P2 materials are therefore insulators (electrical surface resistance > 1012 Ω).
-Even the components containing lead in the plastic or the amount of carbon ibres in unleaded KS PERMAGLIDE® P20x materials do not provide a suiciently conducting compound to create antistatic characteristics.
-Low-maintenance KS PERMAGLIDE® P2 materials are also mainly used when lubricated, which increases the insulating efect.
+PERMAGLIDE® P2 materials are therefore insulators (electrical surface resistance > 1012 Ω).
+Even the components containing lead in the plastic or the amount of carbon ibres in unleaded PERMAGLIDE® P20x materials do not provide a suiciently conducting compound to create antistatic characteristics.
+Low-maintenance PERMAGLIDE® P2 materials are also mainly used when lubricated, which increases the insulating efect.

 Microsection of P203